greabock/maker/readme.md

 ```
 #Warning!

-This function similiar but not full compatible with old `App::make()`.
+This function is similiar but isn't full compatible with old `App::make()`.
 Contextual binding does not work when you build objects with Maker.